Sign Up For Exclusive MSHA Resources and Updates

 Updated on April 27, 2016 by Sales Team

-The Q1 Quarterly MSHA training call was held on April 27th, 2016 and contained quite a few bits of new information.
+Notes on the Q1 Quarterly MSHA Training Call The Q1 Quarterly MSHA training call was held on April 27th, 2016 and contained quite a few bits of new information.
 Assistant Secretary of Labor for Mine Safety and Health, Joe Mains opened with an overview of 2015 and looking forward at 2016.
-Mr. Mains commented that the safest year ever in the U.S. for mine safety and health.
-He specifically pointed to the drop in silica and respirable dust levels every year since the black lung initiative began.
+Mr. Mains commented that […]

 Continue Reading